jan-keuchel/jan-keuchel.dev/index.md

 {: .mb-1 }

 You somehow managed to land on my personal webpage.
-On here, I publish blogs and lecture notes, showcase projects, and share thoughts from books I've read.
+On here, I publish blogs, share lecture notes and showcase some of my projects.
 {: .mb-05 }

 The different sections can be found via the navigation bar above.